We’re rewatching all of Dawson’s Creek in honor of its twentieth anniversary. Will require some mind-numbing. Drinking game rules can be found here.

 - One shot every time Dawson gets called a “hero.”

 - One shot every time men blame women for their problems.

-- One shot every time Pacey refers to Joey as a woman or “Joay.”
+- One shot every time Pacey refers to Joey as a woman (when she’s definitely still a girl) or “Joay.”

 Season 3, Episode 1 “Like a Virgin”

 I am SO EXCITED to be in season 3.
 This is it: the best part.
 As I press “Play” I can hardly wait to see my favorite season.
 I’m ready for hours upon hours of Pacey/Joey cuteness.

 The episode starts, and we’re on a bus to Cape Cod with Dawson and a “saucy,” “sexy” blonde named Eve, and all of my excitement momentarily deflates.